Introduction

 - Both of them

-Building the effect
+Implementing the effect

-As before, let's start by reviewing .slider_slide
+We'll start off by reviewing .slider_slide

 .slider_slide {